DBAIWangGroup/nns_benchmark/README.md

 Currently, we evaluate 15 representative NNS algorithms on 20 datasets where details are reported in [1] .

+## ALGORITHMS EVALUTED

-Below are brief introuductions of the algorithms evaluated in the benchmark.
+Below are brief introuductions of the algorithms evaluated in the benchmark, which are grouped into four categories.

-### ALGORITHMS EVALUTED
+#### 1. LSH-BASED METHODS

+#### 2. ENCODING-BASED METHODS

+#### 3. TREE-BASED SPACE PARTITION METHODS

+#### 4. NEIGHBORHOOD-BASED METHODS

-### Experiment paper
+### IMPLEMENTATION ISSUES

+## EXPERIMENT PAPER

-We recommend our recent research paper[1], which conduct comprehensive experimental study of state-of-the-art NNS methods across several different research areas.
+In our experiment paper[1], we conduct comprehensive experimental study of state-of-the-art NNS methods across several different research areas.
 Our contribution include:

 - comparing all the methods without adding any implementation tricks, which makes the comparison more fair;
 - evaluating all the methods using multiple measures; and